Find reliable linoleum flooring services near you

 What are the pros and cons of lino flooring?

 Linoleum is of low cost and low maintenance.
 They can last at least 25 years, and 40 years at most.
-Lino flooring is biodegradable and doesn’t emit harmful vapours, so it’s safe for children and pets.
+Lino flooring is biodegradable and doesn’t emit harmful vapors, so it’s safe for children and pets.
 The downside?
 Furniture legs and high heels can dent it.
 Linoleum turns yellow if exposed to sunlight, so it’s not suited to outdoor spaces.
 Lino is also not waterproof, so it’s not advised for use in bathrooms or laundry rooms.

 How long does it take to do my linoleum flooring service?

 That depends on the complexity and scale of the task.
 Installing lino flooring onto a small room can take at least three days; one for room and floor preparation, one for acclimating the linoleum, then one for the installation.
 But if your room needs cleaning and clearing out, add a day to the service.
-Should the floor require levelling, add another day’s work.
+Should the floor require leveling, add another day’s work.
 Multiply that by the number of rooms you want worked on.

 Are vinyl and linoleum flooring the same?

 They may look similar in appearance, but linoleum and vinyl flooring are very different.
-Linoleum is made from natural materials like linseed oil, cork and wood, while vinyl is made from synthetic substances like chlorine and ethylene derived from crude oil.
+Linoleum is made from natural materials like linseed oil, cork, and wood, while vinyl is made from synthetic substances like chlorine and ethylene derived from crude oil.
 Linoleum is the more eco-friendly flooring of the two, but both types are durable and require less maintenance.
-Vinyl is favoured by commercial establishments, while homeowners use linoleum.
+Vinyl is favored by commercial establishments, while homeowners use linoleum.
 Ask a construction expert to tell you what would look best for your home.

 Can I install a linoleum floor myself?

-Yes, but only if you have the right tools, skills and experience.
+Yes, but only if you have the right tools, skills, and experience.
 Compared to other flooring types, linoleum installation is more complicated.
-The process calls for a lot of preparation, as you must remove all appliances, furniture and fixtures before even measuring the floor area.
-You must ensure that the floor is clean, dry and level.
+The process calls for a lot of preparation, as you must remove all appliances, furniture, and fixtures before even measuring the floor area.
+You must ensure that the floor is clean, dry, and level.
 Installing a linoleum floor is best left to professional floorers, so why not hire them on Airtasker?